freezy/dmd-extensions/README.md

 1. You need a log config file.
 If there's no log config file, no log is created.
    The log config file is called `DmdDevice.log.config` for `DmdDevice.dll` and `dmdext.log.config` for `dmdext.exe`.
-They must be at the same place of the DLL and EXE respectively.
+They must be at the same place as the DLL and EXE respectively.
 2. The user running the host app must have write permissions to the log folder.
    Per default that's the current directory.
 If you have copied the DLL to the